ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/04-quicksort.md

             swap arr[left] with arr[right]
         swap arr[pivot] with arr[right]
         return right

-The partition function first puts the pivot at the leftmost position in the subarray.
-Then it moves the *left* and *right* pointers towards each other;
-until they both point to values which are unordered relative to the pivot value.
-Now the *left* and *right* values can be swapped, which puts them both in their correct partition.
-The loop continues until the *left* and *right* pointers have passed each other.

 Finally, it puts the pivot at its correct position, by swapping with the *right* pointer.
 Why is *right* the correct pivot position, and not *left*?